elegantchaos/ReleaseTools/README.md

 The commit value stored is the actual git commit at `HEAD`.

 This xcconfig file can be included in other files, and the variables can be substituted into `Info.plist` for runtime access, or used in other ways by build scripts.

+The way I typically use this command is to add a pre-build or pre-archive step to the scheme, to run it.
+Doing it from the scheme like this ensures that the xcconfig has been updated by the time any targets begin to build.

+This is important since the targets will read their xcconfigs once at the beginning of the build process, and (unsurprisingly) won't notice if they are altered during the build.

 ## Release Toolchain